apache/activemq-artemis/docs/user-manual/en/core.md

 topics and subscriptions.
 We'll discuss each of the major core messaging concepts in turn, but to see the API in detail please consult the Javadoc.

-Also refer to the [addressing model](address-model.md) chapter for a high-level overview of these concepts as well as configuration details.
+Also refer to the [address model](address-model.md) chapter for a high-level overview of these concepts as well as configuration details.

 ### Message